 If OCD sees the return of the repressed in the mind and behaviour then what are often referred to as psycho-somatic illnesses indicate the repressed has returned in the body.
 Psycho-somatic illnesses are very real bodily pains or disorders for which a GP can find no organic cause.
 Some pains or illness may relate to a web of beliefs centred around food, body weight, body shape and self-esteem that serve to shield us.
 The most frequently mentioned are anorexia and bulimia.
 Bulimia involves repeated episodes of binge eating followed by purges or exercise to compensate.

 Self-harm involves injury to the physical self that may begin as a coping strategy to relieve the build up of anxiety or of feelings and beliefs that may otherwise become overwhelming.
 Over time the frequency and severity of self-harm may increase and give rise to other medical conditions.
 Therapy can reduce reliance on self-harm as a coping strategy.

 Depression describes a range of experiences that can vary in intensity and frequency – feelings of worthlessness, loss of confidence, loss of sex drive, loss of concentration, loss of purpose, thoughts about death and suicide.
-As this brief description may suggest, depression often forms in response to a significant loss – of a person and a relationship, of a belief or ideal, or of something that may not be so obvious or apparent.
+As this brief description may suggest, depression often forms in response to a significant loss – of a person and a relationship, of a belief or ideal, or of something that may not be so obvious or tangible.

 For some, depression can alternate with feelings of elation or mania that may also involve delusions.
 Delusions can range from a single idea to beliefs which come together to form a complex pattern as in paranoia.

 Psychotherapy and counselling enable you to change your relationship to your symptom.
 Instead of emphasis being placed on symptom removal, therapy enables you to address the underlying cause your symptom shields you from.

 Once psychotherapy is working, the symptom usually fades in importance as whatever it has been protecting you from alleviates.
 You in turn can experience a deeper level of self-acceptance, greater freedom to make decisions and an increased ability to live life more fully in the present.